destaMo/Scrum-Notes/content/web_development/skills/planning.md

 ### 🎤 Interview

-- What do you understand by the sentence "We commit to the Backlog"?
+- What do you understand by the sentence "We commit to the Sprint Backlog"?
 - How do you communicate the commitment?

 ---